Terms of Service

 4.3 Defect Reporting and Remediation

 The Client must report any defects in CORIO deliverables within 15 calendar days of delivery.
-Defect reports must be submitted in writing and include: (a) a clear description of the defect; (b) the specific deliverable and version affected; (c) supporting evidence (photographs, lab test results, measurement data).
+Defect reports must be submitted in writing and include: (a) a clear description of the defect; (b) the specific deliverable and version affected; (c) supporting evidence such as photographs, lab test results, or measurement data.

-Upon receipt of a valid defect report, CORIO will: acknowledge within 2 business days, assess the defect within 5 business days, and propose a remediation plan within 10 business days.
+On receipt of a valid defect report, CORIO will acknowledge within 2 business days, assess within 5 business days, and propose a remediation plan within 10 business days.
 Remediation may include revision of specifications, supplementary inspection, or additional testing at CORIO's cost, provided the defect is attributable to CORIO's work product.

 4.4 Post-Delivery Support

 CORIO provides a 30-day post-delivery support window for all completed project engagements.
-During this period, the Client may request clarification on deliverables, minor specification adjustments (within original scope), and guidance on implementation.
-Support requests beyond 30 days, or requests requiring new analysis or additional engineering work, are billed at the applicable retainer or hourly rate.
+During this period the Client may request clarification on deliverables, minor specification adjustments (within original scope), and implementation guidance.
+Requests beyond 30 days, or requests requiring new analysis or additional engineering work, are billed at the applicable retainer or hourly rate.

 5.1 Limitation of Liability

-To the maximum extent permitted by applicable law, CORIO's total cumulative liability to the Client arising from or related to any engagement -- whether based on contract, tort, negligence, strict liability, or otherwise -- shall not exceed the total fees paid by the Client to CORIO in the six (6) months immediately preceding the event giving rise to the claim.
+To the maximum extent permitted by applicable law, CORIO's total cumulative liability arising from or related to any engagement — whether based on contract, tort, negligence, strict liability, or otherwise — shall not exceed the total fees paid by the Client to CORIO in the six (6) months immediately preceding the event giving rise to the claim.
+The following are excluded from CORIO's liability:

 • Indirect, consequential, incidental, special, or punitive damages